Our Services

 Always speak to a doctor about anything life-threatening or serious.
 Even if you're unsure, a professional can rule out urgent issues and guide you toward the right treatment.

 Cortisol and muscle tone are deeply intertwined in sleep regulation.
 When stress keeps cortisol high, your muscles stay tense, and sleep stages suffer.
 This can look like insomnia, restless legs, or even worsen sleep apnea—conditions that feed back into stress and daytime symptoms.
 Whether you have ADHD, experience "wobbly" legs when stressed, or just struggle with poor sleep, addressing both hormone balance and muscle relaxation is key.
-If you suspect a sleep disorder, consider using a free AI-powered symptom checker for Sleep Apnea Syndrome to better understand your symptoms and next steps.
+If you're experiencing any of these symptoms and want to understand what might be going on, try Ubie's free AI symptom checker to get personalized insights and learn about your next steps.
 And always speak to a doctor about any serious or life-threatening issues.

 (References)